tych0/lxd-pkg-ubuntu/README.md

     go get -v -d ./...
     make

-And you should have two binaries, one at `/lxc/lxc`, and one at `/lxd/lxd`.

-## Running

-Right now lxd uses a hardcoded path for all its containers.
-This will change in the future, but for now you need to let the user running lxd own /var/lib/lxd:

-    sudo mkdir -p /var/lib/lxd
-    sudo chown $USER:$USER /var/lib/lxd
+...which will give you two binaries in $GOPATH/bin, `lxd` the daemon binary, and `lxc` a command line client to that daemon.

+### Machine Setup

-You'll also need sub{u,g}ids for the user that lxd is going to run as:
+You'll need sub{u,g}ids for root, so that LXD can create the unprivileged
+containers:

-    echo "$USER:1000000:65536" | sudo tee -a /etc/subuid /etc/subgid
+    echo "root:1000000:65536" | sudo tee -a /etc/subuid /etc/subgid

-Now you can run the daemon:

-    ./lxd/lxd &

-And connect to it via lxc:

-    ./lxc/lxc create foo
-    ./lxc/lxc start foo
+Now you can run the daemon (the --group admin bit allows everyone in the admin group to talk to LXD; you can create your own group if you want, but typically all sudo users are in the admin group, so this is a handy way to allow them to talk to LXD):

+    sudo -E $GOPATH/bin/lxd --group admin

+## First steps

+LXD has two parts, the daemon (the `lxd` binary), and the client (the `lxc` binary).
+Now that the daemon is all configured and running (either via the packaging or via the from-source instructions above), you can import some images:

+    scripts/lxd-images import lxc ubuntu trusty amd64 --alias ubuntu --alias ubuntu/trusty --alias ubuntu/trusty/amd64
+    scripts/lxd-images import lxc debian wheezy amd64 --alias debian --alias debian/wheezy --alias debian/wheezy/amd64

+With those two images imported into LXD, you can now start containers:

+    lxc launch ubuntu
+    lxc launch debian debian01

 ## Bug reports